circleci/circleci-docs/jekyll/_cci2/orb-author.md

   main
 ```

-If you have run the `circleci orb init` command, you should automatically be in the `alpha` branch and have a repository with importantly, a `.circleci` and `src` directory.
+If you have run the `circleci orb init` command, you should automatically be in the `alpha` branch and have a repository with `.circleci` and `src` directories.

 **_Example: Orb Project Structure_**